Level/iterator-stream/UPGRADING.md

 ## v4

-Upgraded to `readable-stream@3` which contain several substantial changes and improvements.
+Upgraded to [`readable-stream@3`](https://github.com/nodejs/readable-stream#version-3xx) which contains several substantial changes and improvements.
 Since `level-iterator-stream` derives from `readable-stream` we decided to bump major as well.
-See https://github.com/nodejs/readable-stream#version-3xx for more details.

 ## v3